Q: What is Dry Decorating?

-The check, made out to the troop/group, is usually mailed the following March.
-If you have not received it by mid-March, please contact Kathleen at firstname.lastname@example.org
+The check, made out to the troop/group, is usually mailed the following April.
+If you have not received it by mid-May, please contact Kathleen at firstname.lastname@example.org

 Q: Do we get anything else, like t-shirts or pins?

 Some floats require decorators to wear float shirts for publicity purposes.
-Usually these shirts have to be passed to the following crew to wear; you can't keep them.
 Also, troops who work during the Vendor party night may be given shirts to wear and possibly keep.
 Vendor Night varies from year to year and we do not know what night it will be this year.
-If we have any additional shirts, we try to give them to troops who work the most shifts.

-Q: How can my troop earn the Rose Parade Patch / Interest Project / Badge?
+Q: How can my troop earn the Rose Parade Pin / Interest Project / Badge?

-There currently exists a Patch Program designed around the Rose Parade.
-There are varying requirements for different levels of Girl Scouting, many of which can be earned by helping to decorate a float.
+There are badges with varying requirements for different levels of Girl Scouting, many of which can be earned by helping to decorate a float.